Our Environmental Ambition

 The price of our carbon emissions forms our sustainability budget

 A good way to reduce carbon emissions is to price them.
 We even take this a step further: the price of our emissions directly forms our sustainability budget.
-The budget for our financial year 2020/2021 was 2 million euros.
-We use it for measures to reduce and offset our carbon emissions.
+The budget for our financial year 2023/2024 was 1.1 milion euros.
+We invest this in Net Zero projects and innovations.

 We charge one hundred euros per tonne of carbon.
 This amount is based on a study by the Netherlands Bureau for Economic Policy Analysis (CPB).
 It also includes social costs, which raises it above the market price for carbon offsets.